Does Your Project Need an IRB?

 - Identifiable biospecimen is a biospecimen for which the identity of the subject is or may readily be ascertained by the investigator or associated with the biospecimen.

-Researchers who are in doubt about whether an activity constitutes research with human subjects should consult with the HRPP Manager or the IRB Chair.
+Researchers who are in doubt about whether an activity constitutes research with human subjects should consult with the HRPP or the IRB Chairs.
 IRB approval is needed prior to recruitment of participants, consent/assent process, data collection, and/or gaining access to identifiers.